 Type 1 diabetes (previously called “juvenile diabetes”) is an autoimmune disorder, in which the insulin producing beta cells are destroyed by the body’s immune system.
 As a result the body cannot produce insulin, the hormone that allows glucose to enter and fuel the cells.
 To survive, individuals with type 1 diabetes must take insulin every day.
 It is estimated that 5 to 10% of Americans who are diagnosed with diabetes have type 1 diabetes.

-Type 2 diabetes (previously called “adult onset diabetes”) is the most common type of diabetes, accounting for 90-95% of all diabetes.
+Type 2 diabetes (previously called “adult onset diabetes”) is the most common type of diabetes, accounting for 90 to 95% of all diabetes.
 In type 2 diabetes, the body does not produce enough insulin and/or the body’s cells become resistant to insulin.

 Gestational diabetes occurs in some women who have high blood glucose levels during pregnancy but have never had diabetes.
-It affects about 4% of all pregnant women - about 135,000 cases in the United States each year.
-Women who have gestational diabetes have a 20-50% chance of developing type 2 diabetes in the next 5-10 years.
+It affects about 4% of all pregnant women, with about 135,000 cases in the United States each year.
+Women who have gestational diabetes have a 20 to 50% chance of developing type 2 diabetes in the next five to ten years.

 Prediabetes is a condition that occurs when a person's blood glucose levels are higher than normal but not high enough for a diagnosis of type 2 diabetes.
 There are 41 million Americans who have prediabetes, in addition to the 20.8 million with diabetes.